 King Tut's golden mask.
 Credit: Mark Fischer - CC BY-SA 2.0

 At the age of 17, Carter began to work; his father had found him a job as an artist for an archaeologist.

 Soon thereafter, in 1891, he traveled o Egypt and started to explore ancient sites.
-He became very good in improving the methods of copying tomb decoration.
+He became very good at improving the methods of copying tomb decorations.

 Carter worked for many years under different archaeologists at sites including Amarna.
 Then, he was employed by Lord Carnarvon, a wealthy English aristocrat who was very interested in ancient Egyptian history.

 Valley Of The Kings – Necropolis Of New Kingdom Rulers Of Ancient Egypt